MegaManSec/SSH-Snake/README.md

 A detailed explanation on the full output of SSH-Snake can be found in [OUTPUT.md](OUTPUT.md).

+An example of an output can be found in [example-output.log](/example-output.log).

 # Visualizing System Relationships

 The output of SSH-Snake can be used to create graphs/visualizations of the network that the script traverses.